kesl/khypervisor/platform-device/cortex_a15x2_arndale/README.md

 $ sudo dd if=guestimages/guest1.bin of=/dev/sdX bs=512 seek=2129
 </pre>

-2. Setting serial port and run minicom
+2. Setting serial port and run minicom, open 2 minicoms
 <pre>
-minicom -s
+$ minicom -s
-serial device for hypervisor & bmguest is /dev/ttyS0 serial device for linuxguest is /dev/ttyS1
+"serial device for hypervisor & rtos sets /dev/ttyS0"
+$ minicom -s
+"serial device for linuxguest sets /dev/ttyS1"
 </pre>

 3. When booting the board, press any key(of HostPC Keyboard, focused on serial terminal program window) in 3 seconds for enter the u-boot command mode